List of Jennifer Aniston performances

-Jennifer Aniston is an American actress, producer, and businesswoman who made her film debut in the 1988 comic science fiction film Mac and Me in an uncredited role of a dancer in McDonald's.
-Two years later, she made her television debut in the short-lived television series Molloy (1990) followed that year by a starring role in Ferris Bueller, a television adaptation of the 1986 film Ferris Bueller's Day Off; both series were cancelled in their first seasons.
-In 1993, she starred as the young heroine in the horror comedy Leprechaun, her first major role in a feature film.
+American actress Jennifer Aniston made her film debut in the 1988 comic science fiction film Mac and Me in an uncredited role of a dancer.
+Two years later, she made her television debut in the series Molloy (1990) followed that year by a starring role in Ferris Bueller, a television adaptation of the 1986 film Ferris Bueller's Day Off; both series were cancelled in their first seasons.
+In 1993, she had her first major film role in the horror comedy Leprechaun.
 She was offered a spot as a featured player on Saturday Night Live but turned this down to accept a starring role on the NBC television sitcom Friends (1994–2004).

-Aniston gained worldwide recognition for portraying Rachel Green on Friends, a role which earned her five Primetime Emmy Award nominations (two for Supporting Actress, three for Lead Actress), winning one for Lead Actress and also a Golden Globe Award.
+Aniston gained worldwide recognition for portraying Rachel Green on Friends, a role which earned her five Primetime Emmy Award nominations (two for Supporting Actress, three for Lead Actress), winning one for Lead Actress and also a Golden Globe.
 During its ninth and tenth seasons, Aniston became one of the highest-paid television actors of all time, earning $1 million for each episode.
-In 2003, Aniston appeared in the fantasy comedy Bruce Almighty, starring opposite Jim Carrey, Morgan Freeman, and Steve Carell.
-In the film she portrayed Grace Connelly whose boyfriend (Carey) is offered the chance to be God for one week.
+In 2003, Aniston appeared in the comedy Bruce Almighty, opposite Jim Carrey.
 The film grossed $484 million worldwide, making it Aniston's biggest commercial success in film.
-In 2004, she starred in the romantic comedy Along Came Polly alongside Ben Stiller, for which she received a nomination for Best Dance Sequence at the MTV Movie & TV Awards.
-In 2006, she appeared in Peyton Reed's romantic comedy-drama The Break-Up.
-In the film, she plays Brooke who breaks up with her boyfriend (Vince Vaughn) but does not want to move out of his luxurious condo.
-For The Break-Up, she was nominated for two People's Choice Awards and two Teen Choice Awards, winning the former for Favorite Female Movie Star and the latter for Movies – Choice Chemistry (shared with Vaughn).
+In 2004, she starred in the romantic comedy Along Came Polly alongside Ben Stiller, and in 2006, she appeared in the romantic comedy The Break-Up, opposite Vince Vaughn.